 During adverse weather conditions and high tides, SA Water operates the barrages to minimise the risk of seawater entering Lake Alexandrina, therefore minimising any negative salinity impacts from reverse flow events.
-Barrage gate operations this week have been managed around significant high tides, to ensure flow through barrages is delivered when tidal conditions permit.
+Barrage gate operations this week have been managed around the storm event that resulted in high water levels downstream of the barrages, impacting the ability to discharge water.
+Barrage gate operations are adjusted to release water when tidal conditions permit.